stuart-bradley/bioinf_php_poem/README.md

 In the fixtures `Data/LoadExcelData.php` is an example of how to use `PHPExcel` to load experiments into the database.
 Like `FOSUser.php` it is only setup for a very specific file structure, and would have to be heavily modified before use.

+### POEM Component Guide

+[This](COMPONENT_GUIDE.md) outlines all the major parts of the POEM system, and should help clarify what each piece of code is doing.